Performing Arts Courses

 Classes I & II

-This course focuses on developing skills in acting, singing, and dancing for musical theatre.
-The course is team-taught by members of the Performing Arts and Music Departments and combines exercises and scene work from contemporary Broadway musical theatre.
+This course focuses on developing skills in acting, singing, and dancing for musical theater.
+The course is team-taught by members of the Performing Arts and Music Departments and combines exercises and scene work from contemporary Broadway musical theater.
 The course culminates in a public performance by members of the class.
 (Prerequisite: Arts Program Drama or equivalent experience and permission of the department chair.)

 (Half Course)